panaverse/defi-dapps-solidity-smart-contracts/step20_real_estate_tokenization/readme.md

-## The Real-Estate Tokenization Options
+## The Real-Estate Tokenization Technical Options

 1. Tokenize (ERC-20) the LLC that owns and manages the Real-Estate Property Create an LLC in USA or Dubai for the project and issue ERC 20 Tokens for the LLC in the Global Crypto Market.
 This will be like raising funds for any project.